DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/00 Getting Started with SelectBox/10 Bind the SeleсtBox to Data.md

 ---

-When you run this code and open the **SelectBox**, you should see that the drop-down list is populated.
+If you run this code and open the **SelectBox**, you will see the the populated drop-down list.
 Next, we will enable search.